 If available, observe an annual requalification operating test required by 10 CFR 55.59 that is administered to an operating crew.
 Scheduling this activity may be determined from the facility licensee and/or the region’s Operations Branch.

-If an annual requalification operating test required by 10 CFR 55.59 will not be observed, consider the following :
+If an annual requalification operating test required by 10 CFR 55.59 will not be observed, consider the following activities:

-10 CFR 55.59.-
+Crew-based simulator scenarios that are evaluated, but not required by 10 CFR 55.59.
+Inspectors can observe operator command and control and less-frequently performed procedures during complex and/or extended simulator scenarios.

+Training in preparation for risk-significant evolutions (e.g. training for loss of residual heat removal systems while shutdown).

-Other training activities may also be observed (classroom training in-plant training)
+Other operator training activities may also be observed in response to corrective actions or plant modifications (simulator training, classroom training, or in-plant training).

 Observe the selected training/examination activity.

-If a portion of an annual requalification operating test required by 10 CFR 55.59 is observed, the basic methodology for performing this inspection activity is presented in section 03.04.c of this IP, with a focus on .
+If a portion of an annual requalification operating test required by 10 CFR 55.59 is observed, the basic methodology for performing this inspection activity is presented in section 03.04.c of this IP, with a focus on ensuring that examinee errors are identified and appropriately addressed.
 Based upon the limited observation time of the resident staff and their variable experience with operator licensing, it is not expected that the resident staff will conduct in-depth reviews of operating test quality (section 03.04.b) or examination security (section 03.04.d).
 During this inspection activity and upon its conclusion, any annual requalification operating test issue should be discussed with the facility licensee, to assist in confirming the issue.
 However, the inspector should not interfere with the facility licensee’s requalification examination process.
 If there are any significant concerns with the annual requalification operating test, contact regional management.
 In evaluating any annual requalification operating test issues for operating tests required by 10 CFR 55.59, refer to the applicable appendix of this IP.

 If observing licensed operator evaluations which are not a part of an annual requalification operating test required by 10 CFR 55.59, the inspector should use a similar methodology.
 Without interfering with the facility licensee’s evaluation process, assess: